AEFGP/AEFGP.github.io/compiterator/readme.md

 Pressing `E` will cycle the different algorithms for the chaos game, it will not clear the screen.
 1. linear interpolation algorithm.
 2. constant distance algorithm.
+3. Polynomial function iteration.
+4. Polynomial Newton's method iteration.
-3. linear interpolation algorithm with exponential sum output parameter
+5. linear interpolation algorithm with exponential sum output parameter
-4. Polynomial function iteration.
+6. linear interpolation algorithm with pseudo-exponential sum output parameter

 Pressing `~` will cycle the different mouse-selector modes.
-The mouse (or `WASD` keys) will set/move the point that controls the:
+The mouse (or `WASD` keys) will set/move the point that controls different parameters:
-1. Complex parameter for the various algorithms.
+1. Complex parameter for the various iteration modes.
-2. Location of the origin for colouring.
-3. Location of the iterated point, can be used to demonstrate the attractor properties.
+1. Location of the iterated point, can be used to demonstrate the attractor properties.
-4. Point at which the plot is drawn towards, also useful to demonstrate the attractors.
+1. Point at which the plot is drawn towards, also useful to demonstrate the attractors.
+1. Most recently created node, useful for making small adjustments to the shape.
-5. Game probabilities, with the probability of iterated point resetting as x and layer swapping as y respectively.
+2. Probabilities, with the probability of iterated point resetting as x and layer swapping as y respectively.
-6. Most recently created node, mostly for making small adjustments in the exponential sum mode.
+3. Location of the origin of the plot.
+4. Rotation & scaling of the plot.
+5. Location of the origin for colouring.
+6. Rotation & scaling of the colour map.

 You can budge the point specified by the input settings that would otherwise be set by the mouse a small distance from its current position by pressing `WASD` in the way you would expect, `W` = up, `A` = left, `S` = down, `D` = right.
 This can be used to observe how small changes in the current state effect the outcome without having to locate the old point with the mouse.